 Such buckles were worn with fine silk belts.
 The example here most probably would have been worn by an aristocratic lady.

-The example here is in fine condition with no missing stones.
+The example here is in fine condition with no apparent missing stones.

 Kalter, J. (ed.), Uzbekistan: Heirs to the Silk Road, Thames & Hudson, 1997.